Staff

 Fred earned his accreditation as a Chartered Advisor in Philanthropy® from The American College in December of 2021.
 The Chartered Advisor in Philanthropy® (CAP®) program gives professionals the broad knowledge and skills to assist donors in reaching their financial and philanthropic goals.
 The American College awards the designation to those who fulfill the rigorous educational, experience, and ethical requirements.

-Prior to joining the Community Foundation, Fred was a member of the faculty for Gadsden State Community College.
+Before joining the Community Foundation, Fred was a member of the faculty for Gadsden State Community College.
 Later he served as the Director of Jacksonville State University’s Community Wellness Program.

 Fred met his lovely wife Rochelle while they both attended Jacksonville State University.
 They have two daughters, Eden and Zion, and reside in Jacksonville, Al.